PHASE 5 OF 7

 “Your purpose is to make your audience see what you saw, hear what you heard, feel what you felt.

-Winning hackathons isn't about cramming more tech into the pitch.
+Winning isn't about cramming more tech into the pitch.
 It's about being ready for the conversation after.
-The teams that win aren't always the most technical — they're the ones who make judges feel something, believe in the vision, and walk away thinking “that team gets it.”
+Winning teams aren't always the most technical.
+They make judges feel something, believe the vision, and think “that team gets it.”

-Practice your pitch as much as you practice your code.
-Use analogies to make complex tech relatable.
-Show passion — enthusiasm is contagious.
-And above all, be ready to pivot your story based on judges' reactions.
-The best pitchers don't recite — they converse.
+Practice your pitch as much as your code.
+Use analogies to make tech relatable.
+Show passion; enthusiasm is contagious.
+Above all, pivot to judges' reactions.
+The best pitchers don't recite.
+They converse.

 Pitching Checklist